 “Kate Folk is a Wallace Stegner Fellow in fiction at Stanford University.”
 (The New Yorker)

 We never miss the chance to plug our own anthologies.
 So, we have to tell you now that David Means was the judge for the 2013 Willesden Herald international short story competition.
 The prize mug went to a story by Danielle McLaughlin, which you can read in Willesden Herald: New Short Stories 7.

-On this week’s episode of the Writer’s Voice podcast, Lore Segal reads her story “Dandelion,” from the March 25, 2019, issue of the magazine.
+On this week’s episode of the Writer’s Voice podcast, Louise Erdrich reads her story “The Stone,” from the September 9, 2019, issue of the magazine. https://t.co/cSBRsKilhK

 — New Yorker Fiction (@NYerFiction) September 3, 2019

 A lyrical childhood memory piece of nature and family.
 It is well-read in the author’s beautiful accent, so evocative of the few treasured remnants of the Kindertransport children who made it to London, in this case from Vienna.
 (Ref. https://en.wikipedia.org/wiki/Lore_Segal).
 Other recent contributors to The Writer’s Voice podcast series include Sally Rooney and Yiyun Li.
 Introduced by the New Yorker’s fiction editor, Deborah Treisman.

 You can also read the story, for the time being, online.
 It begins:

 “That Henry James, when he got old, rewrote his early work was my excuse for revisiting, at ninety, a story I had written in my twenties.
 I was ten years old when I had to leave Austria, so the day with my father in the Alps must have taken place on our last family holiday, the previous August.”Lore Segal